Having to trust a medical professional with your health and well-being is something we all experience at least once in our lives.

 - Seek a second opinion.
 If you have questions or are uncertain about a diagnosis, it is okay to seek a second opinion from another healthcare provider.

 - Ask questions.
-It is important to gain as much information as possible regarding medical procedures, medications, diagnosis, and other options regarding your health.
+It is important to gain as much information as possible regarding medical procedures, medications, diagnoses, and other options regarding your health.